 Dr. Alia Middleton is a Senior Lecturer in Politics at the University of Surrey.
 She has expertise in political participation, including interest group professionalization and policy engagement in European politics.

 Middleton brings wide-ranging knowledge and application of quantitative research techniques – in particular questionnaire design, administration, and analysis – to PROTECT.
-Dr. Middleton will contribute to the work of Work Package 5, which Professor Usherwood presents in the video below.
+Dr. Middleton will contribute to the work of Work Package 5.

 Photo: the University of Surrey